 6. Simon further claims that he had not named me, but that I had identified myself.
 In fact, Simon went on to identify the person who sent the message as the person he had first come out to as gay; since he first said this in public on my blog, it is reasonably well known that this identifies me, including I think to the Archbishop.

 So rather than receiving an unsoliticed, brief text intrusively demanding information about Simon’s personal life, he had received a factual message, based on his own public statements, in the context of a long conversation which he himself had initiated, with an invitation to correction.
-I think Simon’s comment is a serious misrepresentation of the truth, and I don’t think the word ‘lie’ is inappropriate in this context.
+I think Simon’s comment is a serious misrepresentation of the truth; I am conscious that the word ‘lie’ is potentially inflammatory, so I will simply say that Simon has misled Synod by a serious misrepresentation through his claims which are factually in error and appear to be consciously made.
 I am hopeful that Simon might offer an apology for such a serious misrepresentation and withdraw the allegations he has made about me.

 The reason why Simon might have felt so strongly about the message was that it was highlighting the lack of transparency in Simon’s own statements about his own situation.
 In his speech on Wednesday, Simon mentioned that he met his partner 15 years ago.
 At the EGGS meeting last July, he (for the first time in public to my knowledge) stated that he was ‘gay and partnered.’
 But in the previous Synod he had described himself as gay and ‘not called to celibacy’ which suggests that any relationship was in the future not the past or present.
 From his own subsequent statements, it is not unreasonable to infer that he was in fact already partnered, and he has stated that he is unwilling to answer any question about whether his relationship does or does not conform to the current teaching of the Church as articulated by statements from the House of Bishops.
 If Simon’s later public statements had been known at the time, I think there is a good chance it would have affected the outcome of the election of Simon as Prolocutor.